MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/business-continuity-and-disaster-recovery.md

   - Support for specific virtual machine (VM) stock-keeping units with Availability Zones.

-  - Using Availability Zones is required if Microsoft Azure Ultra Disk Storage is used.
+  - Using Availability Zones is required if Microsoft Azure ultra disk storage is used.

 - Consistent backups for applications and data.